"ONE\'S MOMENT OF COMPLETE FREEDOM"

 This may seem like a false division to make because, most of the time, reacting and responding can feel like they are one in the same.
 Or, at the very least, they can seem to happen in such a direct flow from one into the other that you might find it impossible to detect where any changeover actually takes place until you have had quite a number of lessons.
 Even so, what we are learning with the Technique is how to free ourselves from the strong chain between whatever is stimulating us and our responding to it.
 So distinguishing between reacting and responding can help, I think, in giving us a way to extend the time we need for working on choosing the best way of responding.
 Usually, as soon as a stimulus comes into our "realm of living" a reaction takes place somewhere within us, but deciding whether or not to respond to it, and how we should respond to it, often comes somewhat later.

-It takes a lot of practice to develop enough skill at inhibiting to be very successful with it in everyday living, and this skill also grows hand in hand with the growth of your skill in directing your neck-head-torso-limb relationship that allows the best working of your primary control of your "postural mechanisms."
+It takes a lot of practice to develop enough skill at inhibiting to be very successful with it in everyday living, and this skill also grows hand in hand with the growth of your skill in directing your head-torso-limb relationship that allows the best working of your supportive function in relation to gravity\'s constant pull.

 The better you are at inhibiting your automatic ways of responding, the more it is possible for you to maintain your overall integrating direction.
-And vice versa: the better you are at maintaining your integrating direction, the easier it is for you to deal with more and more powerful sources of reacting and responding through inhibiting.
+And vice versa: the better you are at maintaining your integrating direction, the easier it is for you to deal with more and more powerful stimuli to react and respond through inhibiting.